rgcgithub/regenie/docs/docs/overview.md

 where we also include a non-linear effect for $E$ (not if categorical).
 The sandwich estimator HC3 is used in a Wald test for variants whose MAC is above 1000 (see `--rare-mac`) otherwise the model-based standard errors are used.
 When Firth is specified, we only apply the Firth correction using LRT if the p-value for the interaction term $\gamma$ from the Wald test is below a specified threshold (see `--pThresh`).
-So the added $E^2$ term as well as the use of the Firth penalty help with case-control imbalance and model misspecification for the effects of $E$ on the phenotype.
+So the added $E^2$ term as well as the use of the Firth penalty help with case-control imbalance and model misspecification for the effect of $E$ on the phenotype.

 ### Missing Phenotype data